Before I wax philosophical, let me give you a straightforward answer:

 What outcomes do I expect my law firm website to generate?

 If all you need from your website for it to be a place where people who already know about you can go to read your bio, get your contact information, and find links to your social profiles, then you really don’t need to spend much at all.
-We’re talking less than $1,000.
+We’re talking less than $1,000 with services like Wix and Squarespace.

 On the flip side, if your website is the centerpiece of your law firm’s marketing and lead generation efforts, you’re necessarily going to have to invest more in order to achieve that outcome.